Yann39/jahia-docker/README.md

 The MySQL image is simply pulled from Docker Hub if it does not exist.
 We add an alternative _my.cnf_ file on start because Jahia requires a higher `max_allowed_packet`.
 If not set, an error is thrown during the installation :

- > Value for max_allowed_packet is not enough, should be at least 100M)
+ > Value for max_allowed_packet is not enough, should be at least 100M

 The Jahia image is created from its **Dockerfile**, it just prepares the server for the Jahia installation, it will **not** be installed at build time!

-Indeed installation process requires the MySQL database to be up, so the installation cannot be done on image build but has to be done on container run.
-Therefore a test is done on container start to check if Jahia is already installed, and install it only if needed.
+Indeed, installation process requires the MySQL database to be up, so the installation cannot be done on image build but has to be done on container run.
+Therefore, a test is done on container start to check if Jahia is already installed, and install it only if needed.

 3 Shell scripts are executed when running this container from the compose file, in the following order :